nalouie/nalouie.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello!
 I am a first-year PhD student at the University of Texas Austin studying mathematics.
 I completed my B.S. in mathematics and computer science at the University of Washington.
-My current interests are in low-dimensional topology and algebraic topology, but I am open to learn and explore new fields of mathematics.
+My current interests are in low-dimensional topology, particularly in 4-dimensions.

 ### Federico Ardila's Axioms
 <font size = "2">